Raathigesh/Raathigesh.github.io/_posts/2015-12-16-Getting-Android-App-Running-With-React-Native-On-Windows.md

 npm install -g react-native-cli
 {% endhighlight %}

-4. Create a new application by doind an Init as below
+4. Create a new application by performing an Init as below
 {% highlight javascript %}
 react-native init HelloRN
 {% endhighlight %}